The School of Meteorology

 - Numerous undergraduates and graduates receive awards for Outstanding Oral and Posters Presentation at national conferences.
 Nearly all are seniors are sent to professional conferences.

-- Nearly 45% of our seniors graduated with honors ranging from Distinction to Summa cum Laude and nine students graduated with doctoral degrees.
+- Nearly 45% of our seniors graduate with honors ranging from Distinction to Summa cum Laude and nine students graduated with doctoral degrees.

-- Seniors graduate with a Minors that spanned Aerospace Studies, Broadcast Journalism, Computer Science, Economics, General Business, History, Hydrological Science, Mathematics, Physics and Spanish.
-78% of students had minors in Mathematics.
+- Students graduate with minors such as Aerospace Studies, Broadcast Journalism, Computer Science, Economics, General Business, History, Hydrological Science, Mathematics, Physics and Spanish.
+Around 80% of students minor in Mathematics.

 - Approximately 35-40% of our students go on to graduate schools across the nation.
 85-90% of B.S. graduates reported back to us that they had either employment or attending graduate school within months of graduation.